hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 One way for attaining Bhakti is by repeating the name of God a number of times.
 Mantras have effect — the mere repetition of words.
 Jalangiman Chetti's powers are due to the repetition of the Mantra — repetition of certain words with certain ceremonies.
-The powers of the Astras or Bânas (missiles, arrows, etc.) of ancient war were due to Mantra.
-This is taken for granted throughout our Shâstras.
+The powers of the Astras or Bānas (missiles, arrows, etc.) of ancient war were due to Mantra.
+This is taken for granted throughout our Shāstras.
 That we should take all these Shastras to be imagination is superstition.

 To obtain Bhakti, seek the company of holy men who have Bhakti, and read